 Kelly from Hello World offered to make me a stamp but I am moving (HA) so I didn’t get a chance to get one yet, but I have heard from multiple people that her stamps and designs are amazing!
 (I first heard about her from on the All Up In Your Lady Business Podcast)

-AND she has a Realtor Program.
-First off, you get a 15% discount as a Realtor and then you get every 15th stamp FREE… holey schmoley!
+AND she has a Real Estate Agent Program.
+First off, you get a 15% discount as an agent and then you get every 15th stamp FREE… holey schmoley!
 Just email her kelly (at) helloworldpaperco.com and let her know you want to participate.

 Check out these amazing address stamps

 One thing I do love are promotional items (things that are branded with your contact information).
 These can range from just a simple pen to elaborate and expensive gifts.